 Financial Modelling is the practice, or some may say art, of building a mathematical model to evaluate or assess a financial situation.
-These models are most commonly built in Excel and the purpose is as wide and varied as the business opportunities out there.
+These models are most commonly built in Excel.
+The purpose is as wide and varied as the business opportunities out there.
 However there are three core elements common to all financial models.

 Dashboards are often layered onto Financial Models and can be a powerful addition.
-Visuals can communicate key metrics quickly and clearly, focusing the end user on the most important results and allowing them to spot trends, opportunities or threats.
+Visuals can communicate key metrics quickly and clearly.
+Therefore, the end user can focus on the most important results allowing them to spot trends, opportunities or threats.

 Is Financial Modelling only for Financial Markets?